lanpirot/SMOKE/README.md

 <img src="imgs/Cover.png" width="850">

 *__Disclaimer__: The authors of this tool make no guarantees that all proprietary/confidential information is indeed removed from the Simulink model file.
-Users should inspect the model to verify that no proprietary/confidential remains.*
+Users should inspect the model to verify that no proprietary/confidential information remains.*

 ## User Guide